Painting in Italy in the Early Eighteenth Century

-Malcolm Bull is Professor of Art and the History of Ideas at the University of Oxford and a Senior Associate Research Fellow of Christ Church.
-He has been a visiting professor at the Courtauld Institute of Art, Complutense University, Madrid, and the University of Manchester.
-His books include The Mirror of the Gods: Classical Mythology in Renaissance Art (OUP/Penguin 2005; Italian tr.
-Einaudi, 2015) and Inventing Falsehood, Making Truth: Vico and Neapolitan Painting (Princeton University Press, 2013).
-He is currently one of the editors of Oxford Art Journal.
-Beyond art history, his most recent book is On Mercy (Princeton University Press, 2019), an essay in political philosophy.
+Malcolm Bull is Professor of Art and the History of Ideas at Oxford University and a Senior Associate Research Fellow of Christ Church.
+He works in both art history and the history of political thought and his books include The Mirror of the Gods (OUP/Penguin, 2005; Italian tr.
+Einaudi, 2015), Inventing Falsehood, Making Truth (Princeton, 2013), On Mercy (Princeton, 2019) and The Concept of the Social (Verso, 2021).
+He is one of the editors of Oxford Art Journal.